jsreeChalla/medlens-v1/Plan.md

 - Output: interaction matrix, severity-highlighted
 - Implementation: either per-pair LLM calls or a single prompt with all drugs listed

-### Hindi language support
+### Indian language support

 Most impactful accessibility change for Indian users.
 Hardest to do well.

-- Hindi drug summaries require culturally appropriate health communication, not just translation
+- Drug summaries in Indian languages require culturally appropriate health communication, not just translation
 - Option A: post-process English output through a translation model
-- Option B: extend the prompt to produce both English and Hindi simultaneously (lower latency, likely higher quality)
+- Option B: extend the prompt to produce English and other Indian language simultaneously (lower latency, likely higher quality)
-- Evaluate with native Hindi speakers before shipping
+- Evaluate with native speakers before shipping

 ### Prescription photo OCR